louking/loudevprocess/docs/source/docker-server-create.rst

 https://roelofjanelsinga.com/articles/using-caddy-ssl-with-cloudflare/, and
 https://caddy.community/t/trusted-proxies-with-cloudflare-my-solution/16124/6 )

-Note the caddy-backend-network is shared with the webapp containers to allow caddy to reverse proxy for the webapps.
+Note in ``docker-compose.yml`` the caddy-backend-network is shared with the webapp containers to allow caddy to reverse proxy for the webapps.

+Note in ``Caddyfile``, the reverse_proxy port must match the webapp port.

 ``.env``